1:1 Coaching with Jes Diverges

 This program is flexible and can be catered to your individual goals and needs.
 Here is a general framework for what you can expect during our time together:

-This includes learning how to be nice to yourself, practicing self-compassion, working through shame and internalized ableism, and touching on mindfulness—tailored to suit auDHD brains.
+First, we focus on your relationship with yourself.
+This includes learning how to be nice to yourself, practicing self-compassion, working through shame and internalized ableism, and touching on mindfulness—tailored to suit neurodivergent brains.

 We also delve into getting to know yourself better.
 This involves understanding your values, feelings, thoughts, and behaviors, and how they all interact with each other.